trdroid/Android-Examples/_misc/SDKCompatibility/README.md

 Whenever there is a new version of Android (for eg. level y), the app has to be tested against it to see if it works as expected.

-The following link contains changes between API levels: http://developer.android.com/reference/android/os/Build.VERSION_CODES.html
+The following link contains changes to APIs across API levels: http://developer.android.com/reference/android/os/Build.VERSION_CODES.html

 The code has to be modified accordingly to ensure it runs on latest android versions as well.

+<i> Both the Minimum SDK and Target SDK versions are added to the manifest file to convey these values to the Android OS </i>

+> <i> Compile SDK Version (Build Target) </i>